Chapter 10. Quotations

 element has two attributes:

-(for which the value is always bibl) and
+@type (for which the value is always bibl) and

-.
+@target.
 The

-) followed by the xml:id of the bibliographic entity.
+@target attribute begins with a prefix (normally bibl:) followed by the xml:id of the bibliographic entity.

 <bibl>(<ref type="bibl" target="bibl:BBBB1">Lastname 11–22</ref>)</bibl>

-¶ Examples
+Examples

 <cit>

-<quote>Shakespeare, who is accountable both to the eyes and to the ears, and to convince the very heart of an audience, shows that Desdemona was won by hearing Othello talk <gap reason="sampling"/> This was the charm, this was the philtre, the love powder that took the daughter of this noble Venetian i.e., Brabantio.
+<quote>Shakespeare, who is accountable both to the eyes and to the ears, and to convince the very heart of an audience, shows that Desdemona was won by hearing Othello talk <gap reason="sampling"/>.
+This was the charm, this was the philtre, the love powder that took the daughter of this noble Venetian i.e., Brabantio.
 This was sufficient to make the blackamoor white and reconcile all, though there had been a cloven foot into the bargain.</quote>

 <bibl>(<ref type="bibl" target="bibl:RYME1">Rymer 89-90</ref>)</bibl>